eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Build-instructions.md

 -   Maven (the build system of ANTLR)

--   Git (needed to download sources of the third party software)
+-   Git (to download sources of the third party software)

--   npm (for compiling the typescript parts of the VS Code extension)
+-   npm (to compile the typescript parts of the VS Code extension)

 Windows
 -------

-On windows, we use Visual Studio Community 2019.
+On Windows, we use Visual Studio Community 2019.
 We also have VS configurations for building and testing the project in WSL.

-It is also possible to build the project from command line:
+It is also possible to build the project from the command line:

     mkdir build && cd build
     cmake ../